wp-plugins/si-contact-form/trunk/readme.txt

 Get a free gmail account.
 Install the plugin called [WP Mail SMTP](http://wordpress.org/extend/plugins/wp-mail-smtp/),  then set it to use gmail SMTP for mail.
 Set these settings for "WP Mail SMTP":
-Mailer: SMTP
+Mailer: SMTP,
-SMTP Host: smtp.gmail.com
+SMTP Host: smtp.gmail.com,
-SMTP Port: 465
+SMTP Port: 465,
-Encryption: SSL
+Encryption: SSL,
-Authentication: Yes
+Authentication: Yes,
-Username: your full gmail address
+Username: your full gmail address,
-Password: your mail password
+Password: your mail password.

 Now use gmail to check for your contact form mail, or set gmail to forward the mail to your other address.